 Hardware: Netgear Nighthawk AC1900 Model R7000

-1. In the DD-WRT control panel open the Setup tab, scroll down to the Network Address Server Settings (DHCP) and enter the following information:
+1. First of all, you will need to set up Surfshark’s zero-knowledge DNS servers.
+In the DD-WRT control panel open the Setup tab, scroll down to the Network Address Server Settings (DHCP) and enter the following information:

 Use DNSMasq for DHCP = Checked